promptfoo/promptfoo/examples/simple-test/README.md

 ```

 Note that you can edit the configuration to use a CSV test input instead.
 Set
-`tests: vars.csv` and try running it again.
+`tests: tests.csv` and try running it again.